turbulenz/turbulenz_engine/README.rst

         1.9.1

 4. From the cloned repository create a VirtualEnv environment to install the required Python packages and NodeJS, allowing you to use all the features of the Turbulenz Engine.
+Note if Python is not on your shell's path you will need to specify the full path for this first command.
    ::

         $ python manage.py env